vish210302/Customer-Churn-Project/README.md

 # Customer Churn Project

 This project is a machine learning project focusing on customer churn prediction.
+It basically finds the probability of Churn given the 19 parameters as input.
+Here we are fetching the probability of churn via an FastAPI call and prediction request is sent to the /predict endpoint.
 The project consists of 4 main steps:
 - Data Preprocessing and Model Development (CatBoost)
 - Interface (Streamlit)
 - API (FastAPI)